Rubans231/Chatconnect/README.md

 Authentication: Users can register and log in using their email and password.

-Real-time Messaging: Send and receive messages instantly.
+Real-time Messaging: Send messages instantly.

 User Management: Sign up, log in, and navigate between screens.